HOA Homeowners' Rights Task Force

 H O A property management companies participating in Unearned Fee kickback at closing of Federal Related Mortgage transactions

-by Liam in Broomfield, 5 months ago
+by Liam in Broomfield, over 2 years ago

 At least on company, which provides downloads of H.O.A. documents to potential purchasers of resold properties are offering up to $80.00 of the $300.00 service fee charged to homebuyers.
 These fees are collected at closing and charged to homebuyers on the RESPA settlement statement (HUD-1).
 This practice is a violation of Real Estate Settlement Procedures Act.
 This information was presented in written statement by the property management company seeking an engagement with out H.O.A.,Inc.